molgenis/molgenis/docs/user_documentation/admin-features/guide-configure-molgenis.md

 * Tables

 **Plugins**
-Plugins are specific modules within MOLGENIS that offers certain functionality.
-For example the DataExplorer.
+Plugins are specific modules within MOLGENIS that offer certain functionality.
+For example the [Data Explorer](../finding-data/guide-explore.md).

 ## Basic setup
 You can start performing these steps to configure MOLGENIS.